 - 1. Study the characteristics of negative feedback amplifier - 2.
 Design of an instrumentation amplifier - 3.
 Study the characteristics of regenerative feedback system-Schmitt trigger - 4.
-Study the characteristics of integrator circuit - 5.
-Design of a second order Butterworth band-pass filter for the given higher and lower cutoff frequencies - 6.
-Design of a high-Q Band pass self-tuned filter for a given centre frequency - 7.
-Design of a function generator- Square, Triangular - 8.
-Design of a Voltage Controlled Oscillator - 9.
-Design of a Phase Locked Loop(PLL) (Mini project)
+Design of a second order Butterworth band-pass filter for the given higher and lower cutoff frequencies - 5.
+Design of a function generator-Square, Triangular wave